-A considerable portion of NPRSD's resources are tied to operating Napa's existing 48 public parklands located throughout the City's incorporated area.
-These parklands collectively comprise approximately 820 acres, which range in scope from large community parklands that include various recreational amenities - including an 18-hole public golf course at Kennedy Park - to small mini-parklands that serve particular neighborhoods.
-Parkland development in Napa has been slow over the last five years and attributed to funding constraints with only two new facilities opening to the public: Trancas Crossing and Oxbow Preserve.
-The ratio measuring the amount of open parklands for every 1,000 residents, nonetheless, has slightly increased over the last five years from 10.26 to 10.53.
-This ratio falls below Napa's adopted standard of 12 acres for every 1,000 residents; an amount that would require the City to add an additional 114.6 acres of parkland to meet the standard.
+A considerable portion of NPRSD's resources are tied to operating Napa's existing 52 public parklands located throughout the City's incorporated area.
+These parklands collectively comprise approximately 820 acres, all of which are incorporated lands and range in scope from large community parklands that include various recreational amenities - including an 18-hole public golf course at Kennedy Park - to small mini-parklands that serve particular neighborhoods.
+Parkland development in Napa has been moderate over the last five years and attributed to funding provided through grants and by the former redevelopment agency with five new facilities opening to the public: Trancas Crossing Park, Oxbow Preserve, Opera House Plaza, Riverfront Green, and the 9/11 Memorial Garden.
+The ratio measuring the amount of open parklands for every 1,000 residents, nonetheless, has slightly increased over the last five years from 9.09 to 10.32.
+This existing ratio, notably, falls below Napa's adopted standard of 12 acres for every 1,000 residents.

-Trends in Public Parklands (Napa / Napa LAFCO) Category 2009-10 2010-11 2011-12 2012-13 2013-14 Trend Total Napa Parks 47 48 48 48 48 2.1% Total Napa Park Acres 789 820 820 820 820 3.9% - Per 1,000 Capita 10.26 10.62 10.58 10.53 10.53 2.6%
+Trends in Public Parklands (Napa / Napa LAFCO) Category 2009-10 2010-11 2011-12 2012-13 2013-14 Trend Total Napa Parks 50 51 51 52 53 6.0% Total Napa Park Acres 764 798 798 803 804 5.2% - Per 1,000 Capita 9.09 10.24 10.24 10.31 10.32 13.5%

 Napa currently owns four additional sites that are identified in the Park and Facilities Master Plan for future public parklands.
-These four sites collectively total 66.6 acres with the majority in a 57.3 acre area located at the southern terminus of Jefferson Street south of Imola Avenue.
-This property currently lies outside the City boundary and its sphere of influence.
+These four sites collectively total 66.6 acres with the majority in a 57.3 acre area located at the southern terminus of Jefferson Street south of Imola Avenue; a property that currently lies outside Napa and its existing sphere of influence.
 Napa's Park and Facilities Master Plan also identifies an additional 15 acre site for future public parkland near the Napa Oxbow.
 Funding for this parkland is expected to be drawn from federal funds tied to the ongoing construction of the Napa River/Napa Creek Flood Project.
-If all five sites were to be developed and opened for public use, Napa's total parkland acres would increase by eight percent and immediately raise the referenced per capita ratio from 10.53 to 11.38 acres for every 1,000 residents.22
+If all five sites were to be developed and opened for public use, Napa's total parkland acres would increase by eight percent and raise the per capita ratio from 10.32 to 11.17 acres for every 1,000 residents.21